Art Deco vs. Art Nouveau: What Is the Difference?

 Classic doesn’t mean boring.
 It means your shower looks just as good five years from now as it does today, and it pairs easily with evolving decor.

 - Subway Tile Layouts that Feel Tailored: Subway tile remains one of the most reliable shower tile layout patterns because it works with almost any bathroom style.
-The secret is choosing a layout that complements the proportions of your shower:
+Offset (Running Bond) creates the familiar brick pattern great for traditional spaces.
+Stacked (Grid) delivers clean, modern lines.
+Vertical Stack visually lifts the ceiling height, especially effective in compact bathrooms.

 Design Tip: Keep the main wall tile calm, then add detail in small, controlled doses, like a niche back panel or a border line that runs through the shower at eye level.